freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-064.md

 # --description--

-Add a `footer` element below the `main` element, where you can some additional information.
+Add a `footer` element below the `main` element, where you can add some additional information.

 # --hints--